Admitted Transfer Students

 Important Deadlines:

-- FAFSA and CADAA applications must submitted by March 2 for the coming fall and spring academic year.
+• The FAFSA and CADAA applications open in December for the the fall 2024 and spring 2025 academic year.

-- California residents wishing to be considered for a Cal Grant for the first time must submit a GPA Verification Form to the California Student Aid Commission by March 2 for the coming year.
+• California residents wishing to be considered for a Cal Grant for the first time must submit a GPA Verification Form to the California Student Aid Commission by May 2 for the 2024-2025 academic year.
 If you already have a Cal Grant and want to renew it, you do not have to complete the GPA Verification Form again.
 Just be sure to add CSUN’s federal school code 001153 to your FAFSA or CADAA application.

-- If you are a California resident applying for a new Cal Grant from the California Student Aid Commission, you must submit both the FAFSA or CADAA and your Cal Grant GPA Verification Form by March 2, to be considered for an award in the coming school year.
+• If you are a California resident applying for a new Cal Grant from the California Student Aid Commission, you must submit both the FAFSA or CADAA and your Cal Grant GPA Verification Form by May 2, to be considered for an award in the 2024-2025 academic year.

 How to Apply for CSUN Scholarships